cmatth25/722_Group/TreeBuilding.md

 This could be done for many such selected marker genes, or some alignments take the entire CDS translated into AA sequences.

 An alternative aggregate method, building a concensus tree, would take many orthologous genes, construct trees from each gene, and the final tree would be the result of the plurality "vote" from each gene tree, but we would want many more than 2.
+My understanding is this isn't as popular.
+We'll leave aggregate models to Machine Learning for now.

 Back to the point, let's rename the fasta headers to make our final labels easier.
-This makes things easier for the sake of labelling but is not necessarily advisable since you may be losing some information, but since the paste function to add 16S and 23S together messed it up anyways, you might at least want to re add accurate metadata.
+This makes things easier for the sake of labelling but is not necessarily advisable since you may be losing some information in the headers, but the headers weren't particularly informative before and the paste function to add 16S and 23S together messed it up anyways, but you might at least want to re add accurate metadata.

 ```
 head -n1 SID10270_combinedS.fna